Growli

 Is blue puya poisonous to cats?

-Yes — the ASPCA lists Blue Puya (Puya coerulea) as mildly toxic to cats.
+Yes — Blue Puya (Puya coerulea) is regarded as mildly toxic to cats, based on genus- and family-level toxicity data.
 Not individually listed by the ASPCA.
 Puya is a terrestrial bromeliad of subfamily Pitcairnioideae; detailed systemic toxicity data is limited.
 The primary risk to animals is the extremely sharp, recurved marginal spines which can physically entrap and injure small animals and livestock — this has been documented in native Andean habitats.
 A conservative 'mildly-toxic' rating is appropriate.

 How serious is it if my cat ate blue puya?